A step-by-step guide to applying for a research degree in the School of GeoSciences

 Please note that applications will not be processed if no supervisor is identified.

 Once the project design is completed you should prepare and submit your application.
-As part of the application you will need to submit ALL of the following documents (exceptions are indicated):
+As part of the application you will need to provide all the following elements (exceptions are indicated):

 - Academic Transcripts (you will also need translated versions in case they have not been in issued in English).